Affiliate Investigators

 Vitor Oliveira, PhD

-Dr. Vitor Oliveira is an Acting Instructor at the University of Washington School of Nursing.
-He is an exercise scientist interested in studying the relationship between HIV and physical function, and the effects of exercise interventions on the health outcomes of people living with HIV (PWHIV).
+Dr. Vitor Oliveira is an is an exercise scientist interested in studying the relationship between HIV and physical function, and the effects of exercise interventions on the health outcomes of people living with HIV (PWHIV).
 Current studies that he is involved in include: 1) Analyzing the presence of sarcopenia and body composition changes in PWHIV; 2) the association between adiposity and physical function in PWHIV; 3) the influence of physical activity and diet on symptoms experience among PWHIV (The PROSPER-HIV Study); and 4) the effects of a high-intensity interval training intervention on fatigue levels of PWHIV (The HEALTH Study).

 Stephanie Page, MD, PhD